sulimanalkous/flux.nvim/README.md

-# 🚀 Flux.nvim
+# 🤖 Flux.nvim

-> *AI that flows with your code*
+> *Your intelligent AI coding partner*

-A lightning-fast, minimal LLM coding assistant built for developers who want AI superpowers without configuration hell.
-Chat, complete, and edit code seamlessly with your local LLM.
+A thinking, reasoning AI coding assistant that works with you like a helpful colleague.
+Built for developers who want an AI partner that can think, plan, debug, and code alongside them - not just complete code.

 ## ✨ Features

+### 🧠 **Intelligent Agent**
+- **Thinking Partner**: Reason step-by-step, explain your approach, work through problems together
+- **Natural Conversation**: Chat like you're talking to a helpful colleague
+- **Context Awareness**: Understands your entire project and conversation history
+- **Proactive Suggestions**: Suggests improvements and next steps

 ### 💬 **Smart Chat Interface**
-- Natural conversation with context awareness
+- Natural conversation with deep reasoning capabilities
-- File editing directly from chat: *"Fix this code"* → AI edits your buffer
+- File editing directly from chat: *"Let's fix this code together"* → AI thinks through the problem and implements the solution
 - File operations: *"Read docs/"*, *"Show me config.lua"*
-- Beautiful markdown interface with real-time responses
+- Beautiful markdown interface with real-time streaming responses

 ### 🤖 **Copilot-Style Completion**
 - Real-time code suggestions as you type